LudwigAJ/Ludde_chat/README.md

-A simple chat room app that uses built-in sockets in Unix and Python to communicate with a server, like a Ununtu home server or localhost.
+A simple chat room app that uses built-in sockets in Unix and Python to communicate with a server over TCP, like a Ununtu home server or localhost.

 In the 'MAC' and 'WINDOWS' folders I will in a future update include executables.
 They will be located in the /dir/ folder.